metatronxcorporation/myapp/README.md

 * MAKE

-To obtain and build the CMakeWxWidgets template application, make sure that your Linux system has C++ development and Git related packages installed:
+ Setting up your Linux system for development with wxWidgets

 * Centos: